 What we say “No” to in our life will determine the quality of the work we do.
 It’s impossible to take on every opportunity that comes at us, and it’s critical that we have a framework for prioritizing our everyday decisions.

-At Rype, we use a framework called the Eisenhower Matrix to make many of our decisions.
+Try to use the framework the Eisenhower Matrix to make decisions.

 Here’s a plan of action for each quadrant:

 - Non-Urgent & Important: Decide when you’ll do it.

 - Urgent & Non-Important: Delegate to someone else.